Josuto/monguito/README.md

 Persists the given entity by either inserting or updating it and returns the persisted entity.
 If the entity specifies an `id` field, this function updates it, unless it does not exist in the pertaining collection, in which case this operation results in an exception being thrown.
 Otherwise, if the entity does not specify an `id` field, it inserts it into the collection.
 Beware that trying to persist a new entity that includes a developer specified `id` is considered a _system invariant violation_; only Mongoose is able to produce MongoDB identifiers to prevent `id` collisions and undesired entity updates.

-This operation accepts `userId` as an optional behavioural option to enable user audit data handling (read [this section](#built-in-audit-data-support) for further details on this topic).
+This operation accepts `userId` as an option property to enable user audit data handling (read [this section](#built-in-audit-data-support) for further details on this topic).

 > [!WARNING]
 > The version of `save` specified at `MongooseRepository` is not [atomic](#supported-database-operations).
 If you are to execute it in a concurrent environment, make sure that your custom repository extends `MongooseTransactionalRepository` instead.